HarutSargsyan/armenianEvents/README.md

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).
 This is my first Vue.js application, that I've ever made.
-This is about evenst and organizing events.
+This is about evenst and organizing events.This full-stack application I made by myself.